 Legendary master of legato, Michael Angelo Batio, is easily the most celebrated double-guitar finger-tapper on the planet – perhaps the only one, too.

-Long before the days of Rock Band, behold the Sega Dreamcast Bass - there is playing a games console and there is ‘playing’ a games console.
+Long before the days of Rock Band, behold the Sega Dreamcast Bass - there is playing a games console and there is ‘playing’ a games console, using the best headset for it from Armchair Empire.

 “Hey the World Cup has just started - wouldn’t it be really cool to customize my guitar so the body is a big giant soccer ball?”
 Maybe not.